TheRealZephros/master-thesis/chapters/methods/data_processing/errors_xml.typ

 #let errors_xml = data(
   caption: flex-caption(
-    [An example of how a sentence in the private corpus is formatted (this is not a real sentence from the corpus)], [An example of how a sentence in the private corpus is formatted] ),
+    [An example of how a sentence in the private corpus is formatted (this is not a real sentence from the corpus, just a minimal example)], [An example of how a sentence in the private corpus is formatted] ),
  ```xml